RAAF 4th edition

 Lenneke van Gaal is a lawyer specializing in trademark law, advertising law, and unlawful publications, with nearly fifteen years of experience examining how communication shapes public perception.
 After becoming vegan, she began critically analyzing the claims made by the animal industry, such as “animal-friendly meat” and idyllic images of farm life, which suggest that the use of animals can be ethical.
 This led her to found Stop Humane Washing, an initiative that challenges misleading marketing around animal products and exposes how such narratives conceal the realities of animal agriculture.

 RAAF is a donation-based event.
-We do have some costs thoughg.
+We do have quite a bit of costs though, so we are hoping that you will donate.
 To break even, we need about 5 euros per person, but keep in mind that some people don't donate.
 If you can support us, it would mean the world 💚

 You can easily donate through iDEAL: